1se/hyper-iceberg/README.md

 [cocopon](https://github.com/cocopon), the original author of the Iceberg theme, has created an *official* port of the theme.
 You can find it over at [cocopon/hyper-iceberg](https://github.com/cocopon/hyper-iceberg).

-Downloading the official version via adding `hyper-iceberg` to your hyper config should be available shorty.
+Downloading the official version via adding `hyper-iceberg` to your hyper config should be available shortly.
 ___

 # Bringing iceberg to hyper!